SMUnlimited/CK2-Random-Hordes/README.md

-# CK2-Random-Hordes
-A mod for crusader kings 2
+# Crusader Kings 2 Random Hordes Mod

 Randomly spawns a massive army for random AI chracters throughout the years.
 Now fear not just the mongols but any war focused character.